 Extreme anger has many faces in abusive relationships.
 Sometimes it appears as hostility and aggression and sometimes it appears at the other end of the spectrum as rejection and dismissive, this being passive - aggressive anger.

-Passive-aggressive anger is one of the tactics an angry person uses to hurt or punish the target of his or her displeasure.
+Behaving with passive-aggressive anger is one of the tactics a person with anger issues uses to hurt or punish the target of his or her displeasure.
 Like all extreme anger, passive-aggressive anger needs to be eliminated for the benefit of everyone.
 [If you would like more details on anger management you can download my free anger management tips consumer guide.]

 Definition of passive-aggressive anger in abusive relationships